Measure performance and set targets

 - Which of your products and services are successful?
 Are some not performing as planned?
 Do any of your products generate a high percentage of sales and high-profit margins?
 Use this information to make product improvements or discontinue low performing products or services if you can.

-- What's causes the problems for your business?
+- What causes problems for your business?
 Review areas such as pricing, marketing, sales and after-sales service, design, packaging and systems.
-Look for 'quick wins' initially, and consider in more detail areas that require comprehensive improvements.
+Look for 'quick wins' initially, and scrutinise areas that require comprehensive improvements.

 - Do you need more regular financial management reviews?
 Are you managing your direct costs, overheads and assets?
-Are there different ways of doing things or new materials you could use that would lower your costs?
+Can you do things differently or use new materials to lower your costs?
 Consider ways in which you can negotiate the right deal with suppliers.

 Once you identify your challenging or most profitable areas, you should find the correct measurements to assess them.